UK Inheritance Tax Rates: What You Need to Know

 How does the Nil Rate Band affect Inheritance Tax?

 The Nil Rate Band allows individuals to pass on up to £325,000 without incurring Inheritance Tax.
-When combined with the Residence Nil Rate Band, which is currently £175,000, a total tax-free allowance of £500,000 can be achieved for married couples or civil partners, potentially reducing Inheritance Tax liability.
+When combined with the Residence Nil Rate Band, which is currently £175,000, a total outside the scope of IHT allowance of £500,000 can be achieved for married couples or civil partners, potentially reducing Inheritance Tax liability.

 What is the Residence Nil Rate Band and how does it work?

-The Residence Nil Rate Band is an additional tax-free allowance that applies when a main residence is passed to direct descendants, such as children or grandchildren.
+The Residence Nil Rate Band is an additional outside the scope of IHT allowance that applies when a main residence is passed to direct descendants, such as children or grandchildren.
 The current allowance is £175,000, and it can be used in conjunction with the Nil Rate Band to reduce Inheritance Tax.

 Are there any exemptions from Inheritance Tax?